192.168.0.1: Router IP Address & Login Guide

-If you're unsure of your router's IP address, check the IP listed next to the default gateway.
-This can be found by typing ipconfig at the command prompt in Windows or typing ip route | grep default in a Terminal session in MacOS.
+Because the 192.168.0.1 IP address is not directly connected to the Internet, data cannot be transmitted to this IP from an outside source with an Internet connection.
+If you're unsure of your wireless router's IP address, then check the IP listed next to the default gateway address.
+This can be found by typing ipconfig at the command prompt in Windows or typing route -n get default in a Terminal session in macOS.

-How do I log in to my 192.168.0.1 router?
+How to log in to a 192.168.0.1 router

+192.168.0.1 is a typical default IP address for Spectrum routers, Netgear WiFi routers, and AT&T WiFi routers.
 To log in to your router with the 192.168.0.1 IP address, follow these steps.

 - Go to your web browser.
 Open a new tab.